-Franklin Obeng-Odoom is a Senior Lecturer in Property Economics at the School of Built Environment and a member of the Asia Pacific Centre for Complex Real Property Rights at the University of Technology Sydney.
+Franklin Obeng-Odoom is Associate Professor at University of Helsinki, Finland.
 His research interests are centred on the political economy of development, cities and natural resources.

 Franklin's books include Oiling the Urban Economy: Land, Labour, Capital, and the State in Sekondi-Takoradi, Ghana (Routledge, London) and Reconstructing Urban Economics: Towards a Political Economy of the Built Environment (Zed, London).
 He is the Editor of African Review of Economics and Finance.
 He holds a PhD (Political Economy) from the University of Sydney, M.Sc (Urban Economy) from the University College of London and.
 BSc (Land Economy) from KNUST

 Dr. George M. Bob-Milliar

 email@example.com / firstname.lastname@example.org@african-review.com